 Most nonprofits have competitors.
 We compete for grants, donations, media attention, and with other institutions that offer similar or overlapping services.
-In a Google search, your ads are likely to be competing with those of other charities, but also businesses who are targeting similar audiences with similar keywords.
+In a Google search, your ads are likely to be competing with those of other charities, which can mean your ads cost more per click, or are shown less often.
 It helps to do some research and find out who else has ads running on Google that will compete with yours, because the more competition for keywords, the higher the average CPC (cost per click), so your $10,000 allocation won’t stretch so far.

 The EPT had one main competitor, another ectopic pregnancy charity.
 A digital advertising company helped them run their ad campaigns, and their ads would often appear instead of, or above ours.
 However, for some reason their ads completely stopped showing a couple of months ago.
 This led to a noticeable drop in the average CPC of many of the keywords that both we and them had been targeting, to our advantage.

 Do staff have the capacity to manage a Google Grant account?

 Be realistic about how many hours you’ll have to put into building campaigns, and whether you or someone else will be able to commit the time.
 Accounts perform best when you regularly login and tweak them.
 There’s a learning curve and you’ll need to spend time learning to use the tools.

 The Ectopic Pregnancy Trust outsource the work, and I manage the Google Grant for them.

 We structured our Adwords campaigns to match our audiences

 We have three campaigns, one for each of our audiences.
 Note that the $329 per day budget (do not exceed this, it’s a strict rule of the Google Grant) is split between the three campaigns, but not equally.
 Our main priority is to save lives by putting quality health information in front of women in immediate need, so the Symptoms campaign gets the lion’s share.